Generalized stacked contact process with variable host fitness: Proof of Theorem

-There is a natural coupling of our process~$\xi_t$ with the two contact processes~$\zeta_t^1$ and~$\zeta_t^2$ obtained by defining~$\xi_t$ using both substructures up to time~$\tau$, then using, say, only the first substructure for all times~$t > \tau$.
-This coupling has the property that
+If a subset of $\Z$ does not contain, and is not adjacent to any occupied sites, that subset remains empty.
+Using this fact, there is a natural coupling of our process~$\xi_t$ with the two contact processes~$\zeta_t^1$ and~$\zeta_t^2$ obtained by defining~$\xi_t$ using both substructures up to time~$\tau$, then using only one substructure for all times~$t > \tau$.
+Noting \eqref{eq:comp-prop}, this coupling has the property that for all~$t \le \tau$,